LaunchCodeEducation/lchs/src/appendices/software-installation/vscode-setup.rst

 Mac Users
 ---------

 #.
-Visit the VSCode `website <https://code.visualstudio.com/>`__ and download
+Visit the VS Code `website <https://code.visualstudio.com/>`__ and download
    the Mac installer.
 (If the *Download for Mac* message is not displayed on the large button, select the *Stable* macOS package using the dropdown arrow).
 #.
 Double-click the downloaded file and follow the installer instructions (the
    default selections are all fine).
 If there is an option to set the PATH environment variable, select it.
 #.
-Find VSCode in the *Applications* folder and open the program.
-Once VSCode
+Find VS Code in the *Applications* folder and open the program.
+Once VS Code
    is running, right-click on its icon in the dock and select *Options > Keep in Dock*.
-We’ll be using VSCode quite a bit, and this will keep it handy.
+We’ll be using VS Code quite a bit, and this will keep it handy.
 #.
 Open the Terminal menu from the top of the app and select *New Terminal*.